bcyang/epoch-renderer/README.md

 ## Why

-In our APIs, I intentionally uses epoch timestamp in seconds (long / float) everywhere.
+In our APIs, I intentionally use epoch timestamp in seconds (long / float) everywhere.
 The reasons are

 - no confusion/ambiguity about the timezone
 - no questions/preferences about rendering format